Electron Engine ™

 The Version V3 is similar to V2.
 Differences are:

-A good example of what to do with tubes, stored in their 70 years old boxes, is found in the Raytheon 5755 datasheet (from www.4tubes.com).
+An interesting hint, of what do with tubes, stored for a long time, is found in the Raytheon 5755 datasheet (from www.4tubes.com).
 They write on page 2, note 2, this message: 'Tube data is only correct after 150 hours of burn in, using a typical circuit for that'.
+So what is a typical circuit?
+Click here to read some information about the Raytheon test circuit.

 Test System EE12, pictured here is Version2.
 Version3 has the LEDs for 6.3V /12.6V integrated in the tube test PCB.
 For the rest the PCB is the same.